Save travel time and money when you attend the WomenTech Educators

 Exclusive online community forum to connect with other training participants.

-Archives: All calls and sessions recorded and archived.
+Archives: All calls and sessions recorded and emailed out the next day.

 Recruitment + Retention (10 weeks): $450 Best value!
 Sign up for Full Training